prepare.blog

 • Store more if you live in a hot climate, perform heavy physical work, are pregnant or nursing, have infants, care for elderly family members, have medical needs, or keep pets.

-How Long Will 5 Gallons of Water Last Per Person?
+So How Long Will 5 Gallons Last?

-At the standard rate of 1 gallon per person per day for drinking and sanitation, 5 gallons lasts one person about 5 days.
-In a strict rationing scenario — drinking only, minimal activity, cool climate — you might stretch it to 7–8 days at roughly half a gallon per day, but I don’t recommend this.
+This is one of the most common questions I get.
+At 1 gallon per person per day, 5 gallons lasts one person about 5 days.
+In a strict rationing scenario — drinking only, minimal activity, cool climate — you might stretch it to 7–8 days at roughly half a gallon per day.
+But I don’t recommend planning around that.
 You risk dehydration, impaired decision-making, and reduced physical capability at exactly the time you need all three.

 PeopleStandard Rate (1 gal/day)Rationed Rate (~0.5 gal/day)